-• This seeks to solve the problem of externalities by including these in the market price of the product.

-EXAMPLE: The cost of a gallon of gasoline includes the cost of the crude oil, the refining, the transportation and the tax.
+- This seeks to solve the problem of externalities by including these in the market price of the product. - includes the cost of the crude oil, the refining, the transportation and the tax.
 It does not include the cost of global warming, acid rain, road repair & construction, etc., that result from its use.
 Proponents suggest ideas such as a carbon tax on all fossil fuels to ensure motorists pay for these externalities.